 Ms. Kryszak is a member of the Cleveland Metropolitan Bar Association, and the Ohio State…

-Attorney Andrea C. Kryszak has been practicing law since 2004 at Kryszak & Associates, which was formerly known as Lessing & Kryszak; the Law Offices of Robert E. Lessing, Jr.; and Lessing & White & Roig.
-She focuses her practice in the areas of Estate Planning, Estate and Trust Administration, Elder Law and Real Estate.
+Attorney Andrea C. Kryszak practices law at Kryszak & Associates, Co., LPA, in Sheffield Village, Ohio and in Grafton, Ohio.
+She focuses her practice in the areas of Estate Planning, Estate and Trust Administration, Elder Law, and Real Estate Law.

 Please call 1-888-934-5330 to make an appointment with Attorney Andrea Kryszak.
 She looks forward to working with you and helping you with your legal needs.